kelvinparam/JHU_GCD_Project/README.md

 If you're using, R Studio, you can set up the default working directory by clicking on "Tools" in the menu bar, and then selecting "Global Options".
 Alternatively use ALT+T+G.
 You can find out your working directory by the command "getwd()".

-The resulting data frame from step 6 is exported as a csv file - "means_by_activity_subject.csv".
-The csv file is written to  working directory.
+The resulting data frame from step 6 is exported as a text file - "means_by_activity_subject.txt", with header.
+This txt file is written to the working directory.
+To import this file into R, use "read.table()" with the "header=TRUE" option e.g. df_test_output <- read.table("means_by_activity_subject.txt", header=TRUE).

+run_analysis.R also produces a csv file of the same data frame - "means_by_activity_subject.csv".
+It is also written to the working directory.

 January 24, 2015